Zeneb-Tekarri/Water-Quality-Control-System-/README.md

 - **Operational Efficiency**: Improves the efficiency of water management processes through real-time data access and advanced analytics.

 #### Conclusion
 The developed water quality control system represents a significant advancement for Sagemcom.
-It offers a complete, innovative solution for monitoring and maintaining water quality, ensuring high service quality and effective water management【7:0†source】【7:1†source】【7:2†source】【7:4†source】.
+It offers a complete, innovative solution for monitoring and maintaining water quality, ensuring high service quality and effective water management.